Lea3D/unraid-vm-cycle/README.md

 ## Usage

 ### Preparation
-Enter your VM Names which should be considered.
+Enter your 2 VM Names which should be considered to cycle through.
 ```
 Settings --> VM Cycle
 ```

 ### Usage
-SettingsPage, switch.
+SettingsPage, cycle-vm.
 ```
-Switch --> will turn VMn off and VMn on in cycle
+Cycle VM --> will turn VM_n off and VM_n on in cycle
 ```

 ## Information